h2oai/h2o-2/h2o-docs/source/Ruser/Rinstallgit.rst

 calls included below as examples.

 **DO NOT CUT AND PASTE THIS CALL INTO R**
-The call shown below is specifically for the build, and specific users file path in use when this example was written, which may not match your build or configuration.
+The call shown below is specifically for the build, and specific user's file path in use when this example was written, which may not match your build or configuration.